 First: Become a Licensed Foster Parent

 Becoming a licensed foster parent is a very invasive, extensive process.
 To become a foster parent, you need to ask your county's Department of Human Services when their next foster care licensing class is, then sign up.

-This class will begin with an orientation warning you of what you are getting yourself into.
+This class will begin with an orientation warning you of what to expect as a foster parent.
 Half of your classmates will not continue after this first meeting.
-Some will not continue, because they were unaware of the true nature of foster parenting—it is harder than parenting; while others realize their past transgressions will inhibit them from becoming licensed foster parents.
+Some will not continue because they were unaware of the true nature of foster parenting—it is harder than parenting, while others realize their past transgressions will inhibit them from becoming licensed foster parents.
 One red flag is that if you have ever had a domestic dispute, you most likely will not become licensed.

 Training: After the orientation, you will continue with a certain amount of hours your state requires in training.
 There, you will fill out extensive paperwork, watch videos, and have a background check.

 Paperwork: The paperwork will ask you everything from where you keep your medicine to how you handle stress.
 Many of the questions can become very personal such as, “What was the greatest loss you have ever experienced?”
 This question is crucial because it helps you gain perspective on the loss your foster child will experience.
 They lose their parents, sometimes siblings and other relatives, their house, most of their toys, their clothes, their blanket, their pillow, their stuffed animals, and more.
 They usually come with one toy and three outfits, if they are lucky.
 One child came to me in the winter, without a coat or shoes, four diapers, the outfit she was wearing, and the two outfits that the Department of Human Services provided.
 It was ten o’clock at night when they arrived.

 Background Checks: The background check is equally invasive.
 They will request you to be fingerprinted, as well as provide three references.
 Some questions on the reference questionnaires include, "How big is their support system?" as well as, "What are their views on discipline?"